 The taught modules and preparatory work for the research project is undertaken over the first two semesters with the summer being devoted to the research project.

-The project is possibly one of the most satisfying parts of the course.
+The research project is possibly one of the most satisfying parts of the course.
 It gives you the opportunity to take what you have learnt and apply it to a real project, which is your own piece of research and can be used to explore and develop

-The project is chosen by you and is usually associated with one of our world-class research institutes.
+The research project is chosen by you and is usually associated with one of our world-class research institutes.
 You will work individually on a project and you will

 be assigned a project supervisor.